onehilltech/selfsigned/README.md

 ### Android Volley

-Use `VolleySelfTrust` to create a `RequestQueue` that is configured to use the public certificate stored in the applications assets:
+Use `VolleySelfTrust` to create a `RequestQueue` that is configured to use the public certificate bundled as an asset:

 ```
 VolleySelfTrust.newRequestQueue (context, "server.crt")